Debt-to-Income Ratio Calculator

 FE Ratio = monthly housing costs / gross monthly income

-Since this excludes consumer debt such as credit card payments, student loan payments, auto payments, and personal loan payments, the threshold for this ratio is 28%.
+Since this excludes consumer debt such as credit card payments, student loan payments, auto payments, and personal loan payments, the threshold for this ratio is usually 28%.
 Anything above this threshold is characterized as spending too much on housing.
 Anything below 28% shows that the individual’s housing spending is within their limits.

 The back-end ratio includes housing costs as well as all other forms of debt and is the same calculation we examined in the DTI ratio sections.